emincanozdmr/A_E-/README.md

 # A_EÖ

-This repository contains PCB CAD course homework of Emin Can ÖZDEMÝR
+This repository contains PCB CAD course homework of Emin Can ÖZDEMIR